avinashpallidlaan/USABILITY-AWARE_EXPLAINABLE_MACHINE_LEARNING_FOR_FRAUD_DETECTION_IN_SECURE_FINTECH_APPLICATIONS/README.md

 It also forecasts usability and fraud trends using LSTM and Prophet.

----

 Key Components

-- TF-IDF + Logistic Regression**: For text classification
+- TF-IDF + Logistic Regression: For text classification
 - LIME & SHAP: For interpretability and explainability
 - LSTM Forecasting: To predict complaint trends
 - Preprocessing pipeline: For cleaning raw app reviews